 This was just the latest of many challenges he has overcome.

 The night before he was due to compete at his maiden Paralympic Games in Beijing, China, in 2008, Jawad fell ill.
 He still competed, finishing ninth.
-But he was later diagnosed with Crohn’s disease.
+But he was later diagnosed with Crohn’s.

-Four years later, after a devastating series of events at his home Games at London 2012 denied him a medal, the Leeds born lifter suffered a flare-up of his condition which could have put him out of action for good.
+Four years later, after a devastating series of events at his home Games at London 2012 denied him a medal, he suffered a flare-up of his condition which could have put him out of action for good.